Furbacchione/SUgPSB/README.md

   - linesearch: 1 if you want to apply line search.
 Otherwise 0.
   - mu: parameter of the line search.
   - eta: parameter of the line search.
+  - Other tolerances of line search are defined in e_line_search
 - Saving
   - fname: name of the file where the data will be saved.

+Note that the update formula of the algorithms and the choice of the algorithm parameters are done in Auxillary Functions, see below.

+The function calls g_Optimization_loop and i_Algo_choice.

+## Auxillary_functions

+### g_Optimization_loop
+Main loop of the screen.
+It calls:
+- d_Update_Hessian: to compute the new value of the Hessian.
+- b_First_step: to compute the second point and the first direction
+- c2_adapted_QR: script for adapted QR filtering (for SGOMS in particular). c_new_QR could be also used excepted for SGOMS.
+- l_direction_calculation: calculate the direction.
+- e_line_search: Apply line search if selected.

+### d_Update_Hessian
+Here you can define update formulas.
+The formula must compute the value of BH(:,:,end+1).
+Parameter direct=1, means BH is in fact B, the estimate of the Hessian.
+If direct=0, BH is H, the estimate of the inverse of the Hessian.
+Each method should have a distinct name.

+Parameter[1] is the number of secant equation that are conserved in the calculation.

+## i_Algo_choice
+Here you define the algorithms that you want to test.
+Some examples are provided.

+## uncprobs
+This is a MatLab library of optimization problem based on the list established by Moré (see Ref in Articles above).